anandj123/gcptest/interview/Interview Preparation resources for Cloud Data EngineersS.md

 ### 🐼 Algorithms (Introductory Practice)

-If you have not been doing coding for a few years, the above list might be quite challenging and de-motivating.
+If you have not been doing coding for a few years, these questions might seem quite challenging and de-motivating (during preparation and interviews).
 So for ease of transitioning into algorithms I recommend the following:

 - [Codingbat (Introductory logic based)](https://codingbat.com/python)